grishkam/QuickFigures/UserGuide/User Guide.md

 -	Restart ImageJ
 -  A QuickFigures Menu will be present on the menu bar
 -  Go to the QuickFigures menu and select 'Show Main Toolbar'.
+-  Open an image and get to work!

 ### Ordinary ImageJ Install.
 Although installing on a Fiji distribution is the easiest way to install with all the features, users can also install QuickFigures on a standared ImageJ distribution.